-What are the different types of bus networks in New Zealand?
+What are the Different Bus Networks (and Bus Companies) in New Zealand?

 The towns and cities of New Zealand are connected very well by the national coach network.
 This is a cost-effective way of getting from one place to another.

 Passes are available to cover the whole country, or just pay one-off fares for a single trip.
 Remember to book in advance for cheaper fares!
 Check out how the bus passes work in InterCity Bus Passes: Which is the Best Bus Pass for New Zealand?

 These New Zealand bus services are pretty easy to use: once you’re booked on the bus, just turn up at the bus stop about 15 minutes before departure.
 Give the driver your name and get on the bus.
 On long journeys, there will be 10 to 30 minutes toilet or food breaks.
 Your driver usually gives some commentary on the locations you are passing through.

 New Zealand National Coach Companies